 Women need to be well rested and at ease and begin with more foreplay and romance to get in the mood.

 - Set the time and date when you will be relaxed and free of distractions.
 Do your best to be well rested.
-Set the stage, use silky sheets, perhaps add candles and a scent, and get started with kissing, cuddling, stroking each other, and looking into the other person’s eyes.
+After that, set the stage, use silky sheets, perhaps add candles and a scent.
+Get started with kissing, cuddling, stroking each other, and looking into the other person’s eyes.
 This boosts oxytocin and forms bonds.

 - Fantasize.
 Imagine what it was like when you had satisfying sex and if you never had satisfying sex then find what others did to make it happen.
 Imagining fabulous sex can bring it into fruition because most sexual desire starts in the mind.